crosslandwa/wac.scheduling/README.md

 ## Tight or loose?

 wac.scheduling is designed to be used both with and without an audio context.
 Without an audio context, timing utilises the native setTimeout method, and can be sloppy.
-When provided an audio context, events are scheduled using the Web Audio API and should have more predictable and tighter timing
+When provided an audio context, events are scheduled using the Web Audio API and should have more predictable/tighter timing

 ```javascript
 const context = new window.AudioContext(),